Secrets, Service Setup & Materializer

 Provider keys

-The Project Settings → Provider Keys card is a focused view of purpose='provider' rows for AI providers (Anthropic, OpenAI, DeepSeek, Moonshot, Z.ai, Qwen, Ollama).
+The Project Settings → Provider Keys card is a focused view of purpose='provider' rows for AI providers (Anthropic, DeepSeek, Moonshot, Z.ai, Qwen, Ollama).
 Same encrypted store underneath; the card just narrows the table to provider rows.

 You can also set provider keys globally (across all your projects) in App Settings → AI Models.
 Cascade rule: project-scoped wins over global.